ihsanabdulhakim/beyblade-battle-tracking/README.md

 # Beyblade Battle Tracking with YOLOv8 Nano
 ## About
-This project focuses on detecting and tracking two Beyblades in a battle using YOLOv8 Nano.
-The goal is to determine which Beyblade stops first, marking it as the loser.
-The system tracks both Beyblades, analyzes their movements, and displays results in real time.
+This project focuses on detecting and tracking two beyblades in a battle using YOLOv8 Nano.
+The goal is to determine which beyblade stops first, marking it as the loser.
+The system tracks both beyblades, analyzes their movements, and displays results in real time.

 Input and output video access : https://drive.google.com/drive/folders/1O6KV6Sj-dFspW5lh1RYcefnLMRYfBE2c?usp=sharing
 ## Datasets